Donaldsonville begins $4.5 million project updating water meters

 Trending News

-"Today is a new day for the West Bank going into the 21st century," Joseph said.
+"This is a great day for the West Bank of Ascension Parish and the city of Donaldsonville.
+Today, water is one of the most valuable assets in America.
+This project is moving us into the 21st century," Joseph, who represents Donaldsonville, said.

 More News